-Join Peggy Fisher for an in-depth discussion in this video Algorithms, part of Up and Running with C++.
+Join Peggy Fisher for an in-depth discussion in this video Algorithms, part of Learning C++.

 An algorithm is a list of steps needed to solve a problem.
 It is written in our native tongue and not in any particular programming language.
 It helps the programmer to think through the problem and describe a possible solution.
 Let's start by using an example that we might be familiar with.
 When we want to make cookies, we follow a recipe.
 The recipe can be considered an algorithm.
 The recipe starts by identifying all the ingredients we need, then it provides a list of steps that need to be executed in sequence.
 For example, if the recipe is for chocolate chip cookies, we have to measure the ingredients, pre-heat the oven, mix the ingredients, then scoop the dough onto a cookie sheet.

 After the oven is pre-heated, we can place the raw cookie dough in the oven for a specified amount of time, then remove the cookies and let them cool.
 Finally, the best part, eat the cookies, with milk of course.
 What would happen if we didn't provide any measurements for the ingredients, or maybe we didn't pre-heat the oven?
 Or what if we tried to place the ingredients in the oven without mixing them first?
 Just like a recipe, we need to follow a series of steps to complete our program.
 Let's try this approach on another problem.
 We want to write a program that helps us determine how much gas we need to go from Philadelphia to Boston and how much it will cost.